Central banks understand the systemic risk climate change represents, and they are starting to take action.

 It’s not just the financial system regulators and authorities banks will need to monitor and understand.
 Many banking customers — not only in the extractive industries — will soon need to comply with more stringent ESG requirements, too.
 And that could add significant risk to a bank’s portfolio.
 Understanding the ‘downstream’ impacts will be a significant and important undertaking.

 If they haven’t already done so, banks should also be taking the time to assess their preparedness for some of the risks outlined by the BIS and the NGFS in their recent reports.
-There are a number of organisations working to develop scenario analysis guidance (the NGFS is one group spearheading that workstream) that should help banks start to think through all of the various potential outcomes and impacts.
+There are a number of organizations working to develop scenario analysis guidance (the NGFS is one group spearheading that workstream) that should help banks start to think through all of the various potential outcomes and impacts.

 At the same time, banks should also be examining their data, their risk processes and their capital allocations — post COIVD-19 — to understand exactly how they are currently managing these risks.
 Looking forward, they should be considering how to include climate considerations into their target operating models into their strategies and new operating models as they rebuild their books of business.